veerap1/veerap1/README.md

 - 🌱 I’m currently learning **AWS, DevOps Tools**

 - 📫 How to reach me **pavanec261@gmail.com**
+-👨‍💻 All of my projects are available at https://veerap1.github.io/portfolio/

 <h3 align="left">Connect with me:</h3>
 <p align="left">